Are you forgetting something?

-And no this isn’t just a natural occurrence of getting older.
-There’s always an underlying reason for the loss of ability to process memories.
+And no, this isn’t just a natural occurrence of getting older.
+There’s always an underlying reason for the loss of the ability to process memories.

 For many that cause is untreated hearing loss.
 Is your hearing impacting your ability to remember?

 By knowing the cause of your memory loss, you can take steps to slow its progression significantly and, in many cases, bring your memory back.

 How Untreated Hearing Loss Impacts Memory

 They’re not unrelated.
 In fact, researchers have found that those with untreated hearing loss are 24% more likely to develop dementia, Alzheimer’s, or other severe cognitive problems.